LOC105377021

 LOC105377021 is a protein which in humans is encoded by the LOC105377021 gene.
 LOC105377021 exhibits expressional pathology related to breast cancer, specifically triple negative breast cancer.
 LOC105377021 contains a serine rich region in addition to predicted alpha helix motifs.

 Gene and mRNA

 LOC105377021 localizes to Homo sapiens chromosome 3 (3p2; antisense strand), approximate to the reading frame of TRIM71.
 The corresponding gene has 2,473 nucleotides.
 There is one exon in the LOC105377021p mRNA.
 There is no predicted alternative splicing on the NCBI gene database.

 Protein

-Protein Primary Structure
+Protein primary structure

 The figure below shows the basic primary protein structure, with N-terminus and C-terminus in their respective annotations.
 The orange domain is a predicted nuclear localization sequence, while the blue domain is the remainder of the LOC105377021 exon.